Last updated on May 27th, 2023 at 05:05 pm

 - Stimulates the hair follicles to promote hair growth

-- Rich in oleic and linoleic acids, vitamin A and E which helps to remedy dry scalp, psoriasis, dandruff and eczema (hmmmm good for the scalp?)
+- Rich in oleic and linoleic acid (essential fatty acids), vitamin A and vitamin E. These can help to remedy dry scalp, psoriasis, dandruff and eczema (hmmmm good for the scalp?)

 - Adds wonderful shine

 Both of these oils together help tame frizz, soften hair, smooths the hair cuticle and prevent hair breakage.

 Ways to Use Thirsty Roots Apricot Castor Oil for Hair

 One of the main ways I like to use this oil is as an overall sealant.

 Sometimes on wash day, I will seal in the moisture after applying my leave in conditioner and before applying any gel.
 At other times, I will just seal the ends of my twists.

 This oil is really great to seal all types of hair from fine hair to thick hair.

 When creating easy recipes that require oils (especially those that include Jamaican Black Castor Oil), I like to sometimes use my Thirsty Roots Apricot Castor Oil.